An Introduction to Latin Syntax: Appendix

 a short view of the principal transactions and events ... from the creation of the world, to the birth of Christ.
 Digested chronologically, and adapted to the method of the Introduction to Latin syntax, the English being in one column, and the Latin words in another. ...

 This text was also reprinted in James Davidson easy and practical introduction to the knowledge of the Latin tongue in 1798.

+Reception

 Mair's Introduction was cited by John Stuart Mill as evidence for his observation that "The only tolerable Latin grammars for school purposes that I know of, which had been produced in these islands until very lately, were written by Scotchmen" made in his Inaugural Address Delivered to the University of St. Andrews.